CaseyCHannan/todo_el_mundo/README.md

 # todo_el_mundo
 This will yet another todo app in the universe!
-This will allow me some practice with Spring and Spring Boot and I'll add a React front.
+This project is a chance top ractice with Spring and Spring Boot as I'm reacquainting myself with Java.
+React front end with some authentication.